 To get it right the first time for faster recovery, and to avoid costly revision surgery, I only perform the transconjunctival method for eye bag removal so lower eyelid support structures are uncompromised, and the natural shape and character of the eyes are preserved.
 If there are under-eye wrinkles, I treat the cause which is diminished skin quality, not excess skin quantity.
 This can be done with a laser or radiofrequency treatment to tighten and resurface lower eyelid skin, as well as stimulate collagen.
 Platelet-rich plasma, or PRP, can further improve lower eyelid skin quality and thickness.
 These non-surgical procedures to improve lower eyelid skin and wrinkles can be done at the same time as surgery.

-When surgery to remove eye bags is done without an external incision, and without compromising lower eyelid shape and support, it can be one of the fastest surgeries to recover from, with results looking entirely natural like you never had eye bags.
+When lower blepharoplasty is done without an external incision, and without compromising lower eyelid shape and support, it is worth it.
+It can be one of the fastest surgeries to recover from, with results looking entirely natural like you never had eye bags.
 The results are like a facelift where the whole face looks brighter and rejuvenated.
 When performed routinely in our practice, patients often say that if they knew the surgery and recovery were this easy, they wouldn’t have hesitated to do it for so long.
 I hope you found this information helpful.